Musician’s Corner: Sam Dunkley

 Sam is the founder director of the chamber choir Chorus Natus Est, a group which performs big works in small places; Messiah in the pub with four singers and a harpsichord, Vivaldi Gloria inside an historic city wall.
 The choir aims to bring choral music to new audiences, in relaxed but high quality performances.
 They also deliver ‘come and sing’ performances and education projects.

-Sam is Vice Chair of Sound Sense, the UK professional association promoting community music and supporting community musicians.
+Sam was Vice Chair of Sound Sense, the UK professional association promoting community music and supporting community musicians.
 He is the Musicians Union Music Education Hub Rep for Calderdale and the East Riding of Yorkshire, and sits on the advisory board of both of these hubs.
 He is music education consultant to Calderdale Music Service and an Adjudicator Member of the British and International Federation of Festivals.